 “Disability” could mean anything.
 A parent who is unemployed or in school could argue that qualifies as a “disability” under this section of the statute.

 To argue against past support remind the judge that awarding back support is, essentially, a retroactive modification of child support…which is not allowed under Illinois law.

 Back Child Support For Married Couples In Illinois

 The myriad of rules that were described above regarding back child support do NOT apply for married couples in Illinois.
 In Illinois, Married couples can only ask for back child support from the date of filing their motion for support.

 The presumption is that if you were married, you were probably supporting your children.
 If you weren’t supporting your children, then your husband or wife should have filed for divorce and pursued their subsequent child support rights through the legal process.

 The only exception under the Illinois statute is as follows:

 “In a proceeding for child support following dissolution of the marriage or civil union by a court that lacked personal jurisdiction over the absent spouse, and in which the court is requiring payment of support for the period before the date an order for current support is entered, there is a rebuttable presumption that the obligor’s net income for the prior period was the same as his or her net income at the time the order for current support is entered.”
 750 ILCS 5/505(a)(4.5)

-So, back child support (also known as retroactive child support) can only be pursued only when the absconding parent refuses to be served with divorce papers.
+Back child support (also known as retroactive child support) can be pursued before the service of the divorce papers only when the absconding parent refuses to be served with divorce papers.

 Back Child Support When A Child Support Order Has Already Been Entered In An Illinois Family Law Court.